On the space of $2d$ integrable models: Introduction

 \sm

-If one was not yet aware of the sine–Gordon model and its infinitely many symmetries, they could \textit{discover} them by studying only the Lie algebra of symmetries of the single scalar conformal field theory, searching for its mutually commuting subalgebras.
+If one was not yet aware of the sine-Gordon model and its infinitely many symmetries, they could \textit{discover} them by studying only the Lie algebra of symmetries of the single scalar conformal field theory, searching for its mutually commuting subalgebras.
+An integrable deformation that preserves the Poisson bracket structure $L=\partial_+\phi\partial_-\phi\to\partial_+\phi\partial_-\phi-V(\phi)$ and preserves those symmetries typically comes from a relatively simple additional calculation.
+Indeed, demanding that $\delta_{3\pm}V(\phi)$ be a total derivative already restricts $V(\phi)$ to be of the form \cite{doi:10.1098/rspa.1977.0012}

 From this perspective, rather than individually considering a putative integrable model, every infinite dimensional mutually commuting subalgebra defines integrable deformations of the single scalar conformal field theory.

 \sm